alexlines/livepeer-transcoder-ops/README.md

 ## Running a LivePeer transcoder
 The purpose of this project is to document my own approach to running a LivePeer transcoder in production.
 The goal is to run robust infrastructure for the LivePeer transcoding network and to share any supporting code or processes to help the community do the same.
 These are the early steps in building a robust operating framework in which to run a transcoder network.

+If you just want to see the config steps with minimal commentary, check out [config-steps-brief.sh](/config-steps-brief.sh).
+For a full write-up of the approach, details, reasons for key decisions, and areas for future improvement, read on.

 Some of the operational characteristics I'm working toward include:
   * Availability (including fast recovery)
   * Security
   * Flexibility  / composability